 The courses follow a simple layout mixed with videos and text, and they get straight to the point.

-You won’t find any cute worksheets or homework assignment to fill out like you do in some other courses (do people actually use those anyway?)
+You won’t find any cute worksheets or homework assignments to fill out like you do in some other courses (do people actually use those anyway?)

 No flashy designs.
 But certainly effective.

 In fact, I’ve used them to find hundreds of awesome keywords—probably more than I’ll ever be able to write.
-And if just a few of those keywords do well, the course will have paid for itself (at least that’s how I justify it in my mind).
+It only takes a handful of these winning keywords for the course to pay for itself.

 #2.)
 The Forum